This is the second Anthropic leak in five days.

 We rolled ours.
 Legendary Capybara with a tinyduck on its head.
 WISDOM 94, DEBUGGING 87, SNARK 58.
 The capybara does not care.
 It is already judging your code in silence.

-44 Hidden Feature Flags
+44 Hidden Claude Code Feature Flags

 Notable flags include COORDINATOR MODE for multi-agent orchestration, VOICE_MODE for push-to-talk, ULTRAPLAN for 30-minute remote planning sessions, and AFK MODE.
 Internal model codenames confirmed in the code: Capybara is a Claude 4.6 variant, Fennec is Opus 4.6, and Numbat is an unreleased model still in testing.